 A plumber's niece (Jennifer Jones) and a Czech refugee (Charles Boyer) meet briefly when she fixes the drain pipes at the flat of a British aristocrat (Reginald Gardiner).
 Later they meet again at an English country manor, he as a guest and she as a servant, where they find themselves victims of the English class system.
-This wickedly witty comedy was the last film completed by the great Ernst Lubitsch (he died while filming THAT LADY IN ERMINE which was completed by Otto Preminger) and it's a great swan song.
+Based on the novel by Margery Sharp, this wickedly witty comedy was the last film completed by the great Ernst Lubitsch (he died while filming THAT LADY IN ERMINE which was completed by Otto Preminger) and it's a great swan song.
 The famed "Lubitsch touch" is much in evidence and his pointed arrows at the upper English classes (and their servants) find their target every time.
 Some of the humor is surprisingly racy.
 When referring to drain pipes, Jones proclaims the joy of "banging", the prissy servants mistake it for something else!
 Jones is a delight and it's clear from this (and BEAT THE DEVIL) that she missed her calling as a comedienne.
 Boyer exudes his effortless continental charm and, indeed, the entire cast is perfection.
 Among them Peter Lawford, Helen Walker (NIGHTMARE ALLEY), Reginald Owen, Richard Haydn, Una O'Connor, Sara Allgood and C. Aubrey Smith.

 Bitter and resentful after a fire disfigured her face as a child, a young woman (Ingrid Bergman) turns to a life of crime by organizing a gang conducting blackmail schemes.
 When a surgeon (Anders Henrikson), the husband of one of her victims, offers to perform plastic surgery on her in the hope she will reform, she agrees but it won't be that easy.
 Directed by Gustaf Molander (INTERMEZZO), this is a tautly conceived character melodrama and the young pre-Hollywood Bergman already displays her formidable talent.
 She subtly shows the transformation from scarred on the inside to healing on the inside without going all actress-y on us.
 MGM did a remake in 1941 directed by George Cukor and with Joan Crawford in Bergman's role but that film, while good, isn't as honest as this Swedish version, instead making concessions to audiences by giving it a happier ending among other things like changing character's motivations.
 With Tore Svennberg, Georg Rydeberg and Karin Kavli.